ShandaWoods/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain what a token is used for.
+- [ x] Explain what a token is used for.

+       A token in web authentication is a security measure that lets users enter their username and password once and receive a uniquely-generated encrypted id.
+This token is used to access protected pages or other user related content on the page

-- [ ] What steps can you take in your web apps to keep your data secure?
+- [ x] What steps can you take in your web apps to keep your data secure?

+1. Make sure dependencies are up to date
+	2. Explicitly declare user payloads
+	3. Make sure code is safe and secure
+	4. Store credentials outside of the codebase
+	5. Deny HTTP requests, use HTTPS
+	6. Make sure APIs are also secured via HTTPS
+	7. Log and Monitor suspicious behavior (i.e. Successful and unsuccessful logins, Password resets, Changes to access levels, Authorization failures)
+  8. Limit your own access by using two-factor authentication, locking computer screen when not at workstation and implementing unique passwords across accounts and use a password manager

-- [ ] Describe how web servers work.
+- [ x] Describe how web servers work.

+      "Web server" can refer to hardware or software, or both of them working together.
+        1. On the hardware side, a web server is a computer that stores web server software and a website's component files (e.g. HTML documents, images, CSS stylesheets, and JavaScript files).
+It is connected to the Internet and supports physical data interchange with other devices connected to the web.
+        2. On the software side, a web server includes several parts that control how web users access hosted files, at minimum an HTTP server.
+An HTTP server is a piece of software that understands web addresses and HTTP.
+It can be accessed through the domain names of websites it stores, and delivers their content to the users device.

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [ x] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+      	Create, Read, Update, Delete can be mapped to POST, GET, PUT, PATCH, and DELETE.
+There are more, but these are the most common.

 ## Project Set Up